Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 CTRL-T | Add new view tab.
 CTRL-SHIFT-T | Clone map view.
 __Map__ |
-up-key     | move the map focus north, moving the map south down-key   | move the map focus south, moving the map north left-key   | move the map focus west, moving the map east right-key  | move the map focus east, moving the map west
+up-key     | Move the map focus north, moving the map south down-key   | Move the map focus south, moving the map north left-key   | Move the map focus west, moving the map east right-key  | Move the map focus east, moving the map west
-+          | zoom into the map
++          | Zoom into the map
--          | zoom out of the map
+-          | Zoom out of the map

 When in text edit fields the usual hotkeys can be used.